mparno/fenics-web/source/programmers-reference/cpp/mesh/Mesh.rst

     .. cpp:function:: Mesh(const Mesh& mesh)

-        Copy constructor
+        Copy constructor.

         *Arguments*
+            mesh
-            mesh : a :cpp:class:`Mesh` object.
+                A :cpp:class:`Mesh` object.

     .. cpp:function:: Mesh(std::string filename)

         Create mesh from data file.

         *Arguments*
+            filename
-            filename : string, name of file to load.
+                A string, name of file to load.

     .. cpp:function:: const Mesh& operator=(const Mesh& mesh)

         Assignment

         *Arguments*
+            mesh
-            mesh : a :cpp:class:`Mesh` object.
+                A :cpp:class:`Mesh` object.

     .. cpp:function:: void all_intersected_entities(const Point & point, uint_set & ids_result) const

         Compute all ids of all cells which are intersected by the given point.

         *Arguments*
+            point
-            point : a :cpp:class:`Point` object.
+                A :cpp:class:`Point` object.

+            ids_result
-            ids_result : set of integers.
+                A set of integers.
                 The cell ids which are intersected are stored in a set for efficiency reasons, to avoid to sort out duplicates later on.

     .. cpp:function:: void all_intersected_entities(const std::vector<Point> & points, uint_set & ids_result) const